The Division of Optimization at Linköping University

 The volume of our undergraduate and graduate teaching in optimization is the largest among the Swedish universities.
 Today we offer about a dozen courses to the engineering and mathematics programmes at The Institute of Technology within Linköping University.
 These range from courses covering basic topics in optimization modelling, linear programming, nonlinear programming, discrete optimization, network optimization and dynamic programming, to advanced courses in decomposition methods and nonlinear programming, and project courses.
 Our courses include roughly 800 students every year.
 We also supervise and examine some bachelor's and master's thesis projects every year.

 The first doctoral degrees were awarded to Siv Schéele in 1977, Kurt Jörnsten in 1980, and Åsa Hallefjord in 1984.
 To date, 43 doctoral degrees have been awarded.
-Out of these doctors, 16 have later been appointed associate professors (docent), and out of these, ten have also become full professors.
-Out of these, four are today active at other universities.
+Out of these doctors, 17 have later been appointed associate professors (docent), and out of these, ten have also become full professors.
+Out of these, five are today active at other universities.

-The Division of Optimization currently consists of two full professors (Kaj Holmberg and Torbjörn Larsson), one associate professor (Oleg Burdakov), two assistant professors (Elina Rönnberg and Nils-Hassan Quttineh), and a few doctoral students.
+The Division of Optimization currently consists of two full professors (Kaj Holmberg and Torbjörn Larsson), two associate professors (Oleg Burdakov and Elina Rönnberg), one assistant professor (Nils-Hassan Quttineh), and a few doctoral students.

 Earlier members of the division include professors Karen Aardal, Sven Erlander, Maud Göthe-Lundgren, Kurt Jörnsten, Per Olov Lindberg, Jan Lundgren, Athanasios (Sakis) Migdalas, Subhash C. Narula, Michael Patriksson, Mikael Rönnqvist, Peter Värbrand and Di Yuan.